neondatabase/website/content/docs/extensions/pg-extensions.md

   ```

 <Admonition type="important">
 When Neon releases a new extension or new extension version, a compute restart is required to make the new extension or extension version available for installation or update.
-A compute restart may occur on its own due to Neon's default [Auto-suspend](/docs/introduction/auto-suspend) behavior.
-However, if your compute never restarts because you disabled Auto-suspend or because your compute is constantly active, you may need force a restart.
+A compute restart may occur on its own due to Neon's default [Autosuspend](/docs/introduction/auto-suspend) behavior.
+However, if your compute never restarts because you disabled Autosuspend or because your compute is constantly active, you may need force a restart.
 To force a restart, Neon Pro Plan users can temporarily set a compute's **Suspend compute after a period of inactivity** setting to 1 second (the default is 5 minutes).
-See [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
+See [Autosuspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
 After doing so, check the **Operations** page in the Neon Console to see if your compute endpoint restarted.
 Look for `suspend_compute` and `start_compute` actions.
 Alternatively, all Neon users can issue [Suspend endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
 Please be aware that restarting a compute endpoint temporarily interrupts any connections currently using the compute.
 </Admonition>

 ## Extension support notes